-The managing director of each company in Sampo Group has ultimate responsibility to ensure that sufficient resources are allocated to the prevention of corruption and bribery.
-Each Group company may organize duties and take other measures it deems necessary and appropriate, to be able to comply with the applicable local rules and various sanctions regimes, which may be imposed by the United Nations and/ or the European Union.
+The managing director of each company in Sampo Group has the ultimate responsibility to ensure that sufficient resources are allocated to the prevention of corruption and bribery.
+Each Group company organizes duties and takes other necessary and appropriate measures to comply with the applicable local rules and various sanctions regimes, which may be imposed by the UN and/ or the European Union (EU).

-Reporting on anti-corruption and bribery activities, as well as potential incidents, is organized in each Group company in a manner that ensures that the management and the boards of directors of relevant companies receive all material information without undue delay and that Sampo plc’s Risk Management organization is informed of all relevant incidents in a timely manner.
+Reporting on anti-corruption and bribery activities, as well as potential incidents, is organized in each Group company in a manner that ensures that the management and the boards of directors of relevant companies receive all material information without undue delay, and that Sampo plc’s Risk Management organization is informed of all relevant incidents.
 Sampo plc’s Risk Management organization is responsible for organizing the reporting of relevant incidents to Sampo plc’s Audit Committee and Board of Directors.

 In 2020, no incidents related to corruption or bribery were reported at Sampo Group.

 |Reported Corruption and Bribery Incidents, Sampo Group||2020||2019||2018|

 At If, the work against corruption and bribery derives from the company’s Ethics Policy, and the policy itself is based on the Swedish Anti-Corruption Institute’s code against bribery.
 The Ethics Policy is updated annually, and it contains rules on gifts, participation in events, and hospitality.
 In addition, the supplementary policy material includes different practical educational dilemmas.